This is a review of the black zinc version of this bar. If you’d like to read the review of the stainless steel version, please click here.

 The Ohio Power Bar is known as having a great knurl pattern.
 It’s a volcano knurl that is deeply pitted and widely spread, both of which contribute to an aggressive profile.
 This is actually very similar to the Fringe Sport Lone Star Power Bar, which I recently reviewed here.
 The bar offers a smaller points-per-square-inch ratio than some other bars out there, which spreads the pressure around a little differently in the hand.
 It’s very similar to laying on a bed of nails.
 The tighter the nails are packed together, the less pressure on any one area.
 This is true for barbells as well.
-The Rogue Ohio Power Bar isn’t particularly packed tightly together – this leads to a more aggressive profile overall.
+The Rogue Ohio Power Bar isn’t particularly packed tightly together, which tends to contribute to a more aggressive overall feel.

-The nice thing about the knurl is that it’s not overly sharp.
-It’s aggressive, sure – but not as aggressive as some mountainous knurls like the Vulcan Elite Power Bar, for instance.
+The nice thing about the knurl is that it’s very grippy.
+It’s moderately aggressive, but it’s not as aggressive as some of the other bars with more mountainous knurls like the Rep Fitness Power Bar EX (review here).
 Interestingly enough, there are some mountainous knurls that are less aggressive, which is largely due to the points-per-square-inch.
-The Rogue Ohio Power Bar certainly has a nice balance, making a great all-around power bar.
+The Rogue Ohio Power Bar certainly has a nice balance, making it a great all-around power bar.
 As of this updated review, it’s no longer my favorite knurl, but it’s definitely high on the list.

 The Ohio Power Bar boasts a tensile strength of 205,000 PSI.
 This is more than enough to indicate a very strong shaft that has no whip.
 You will notice some rather minor flexion with high loads (totally normal), but the shaft is for the most part extremely stiff.
 Insert sexual joke here.
-The bar has a 29mm shaft, which is a perfect diameter for a power bar in my opinion.
-This is of course within the standard IPF bar specs guidelines, which stipulates that a bar must be within 28-29mm in diameter.
+The bar has a 29mm shaft, which is a perfect diameter for a power bar.

 The powerlifting knurl marks, distanced approximately 32″ apart, are within the IPF specs as well.
 These machined rings, along with every other section of flat steel, have clean knurl termination points.
 I get nitpicky with these sorts of things (knurl marks, weld joints, etc…), and Rogue definitely passes the test.